 It is the plan of the proprietors to erect additional buildings at the end of the season.
 There will be buildings devoted to various forms amusements added, until an amusement park of large proportions is assembled.

 Lake View Park dancing pavilion had its Grand Opening on Friday, May 25, 1923, with souvenirs and novelties for all.
 There was dancing every Wednesday and Saturday; Gents got in for 55 cents, Ladies for 30 cents.
 Music was provided by the Clarence Peterson Lake View Park Orchestra.

 DANCING ON SUNDAY!

 Lake View Park Pavilion introduced dances on Sundays in July 1923.
 This caused consternation among the members of the Women’s Club, supported by “the church people.”
 “The question is being discussed as a moral problem People are debating whether Excelsior should abandon its time honored custom and be the first village in the lake region to permit the operation of public dance halls on Sunday.”
 The question was left up to a public referendum that was held on Saturday, July 21, 1923.
 Despite a big “Vote NO!” ad in the Record, the tally was 252 for Sunday dancing and 205 against.

 A “monster dance” was held on Hallowe’en 1923 at Lake View Park Pavilion.
 Tickets were sold for two months prior, with the prize of a five passenger Star touring car promised as the prize.
-Although the music was deemed “adequate,” the party was a great success, and the car was won by Miss Hazel Holman, who worked for the George H. Hasher Grocery Store.
+Although the music was deemed “adequate,” the party was a great success, with the dance floor filled with patrons from the cities and the lake region.”
+The car was won by Miss Hazel Holman, who worked for the George H. Hasher Grocery Store.

 October 26, 1923: Lake View Pavilion to Have Heating Plant.
 Two hot air furnaces were installed for Saturday dances.
 Basketball games were also held in the pavilion.